akrasuski1/halb-cpu/general.md

 RISC-style is the only reasonable way for homemade CPU, since anything more complicated would cause the project to grow much too large to be made by hand.
-As for Harvard vs von Neumann - something akin to AVR or MSP430 will be used, that is two distinct memories for program data ("Flash") and second for RAM.
+As for Harvard vs von Neumann - something akin to AVR will be used, that is two distinct memories for program data ("Flash") and second for RAM.
-These will live in the same addressing space though (like in MSP430), with high bit distinguishing the two, and with some instructions only able to operate on specific one of these (like in AVR).
+There will be some instructions able to fetch from ROM though (like in AVR).
 There will be some small space (perhaps 16 addresses) at the lowest addresses, mapped to I/O and SFRs.

 ## Bus width